Support & Pastoral Care

 The student support network is designed to provide every student with a:

-- Form Teacher who gives the day-to-day pastoral care and guidance and is the most important contact person for the student.
+- Tutor Teacher who gives the day-to-day pastoral care and guidance and is the most important contact person for the student.

-- Dean at each year level who has a special interest in counselling, discipline and curriculum guidance.
+- House Dean who has a special interest in pastoral care, behaviour management and curriculum guidance.

-A further three key people work in the areas of student support are:
+A further four key people work in the areas of student support are:

 - Guidance Counsellor who is available to work with individual students and where appropriate their families.
 She also can provide links with community agencies that can give specialised support.